All Hazards Consortium

 Become an AHC Member and work together with the current Members, who are making a real difference in expediting power and critical infrastructure restoration across the nation making our nation more resilient to man-made and natural disaster and help communities and local businesses get back to business.

-The Multi-State Fleet Response Working Group is funded by its Members, Partners, and by government grants and in-kind support from state, local, and the federal government.
+The Multi-State Fleet Response Working Group is funded by its Members, Partners, government grants, and by in-kind support from state, local, and the federal government.

 What Does The Working Group Do?